Nick-Sigua/Election_Analytics_Sigua/Sixth_Blog_Turnout.md

 The table above demonstrates the in-sample fit, via variables like r-squared and the mean squared error, and out-of-sample error, via the cross-validation values, for each of the previously mentioned models.

-**In-sample fit.** The in sample fit for model 1 is better than the respective fit for model 2, for both democrat and republican candidates.
-This is given the R squared values are higher and MSE lower for model 1 when compared to their model 2 counterpart
+**In-sample fit.** The in-sample fit for model 1 is better than the in-sample fit for model 2 for Democratic and Republican party candidates.
+This is given the r-squared values are higher, and the mean squared error values are lower for model 1 relative to model 2 for both parties.

-**Out-of-sample error.**

-both models good, one is better for this...one is better for that..
+**Out-of-sample error.** The out-of-sample error for model 1 is greater than model 2, considering only Democratic party candidates.
+Such is evident via the lower cross-validation value for model 2 relative to model 1 for Democratic party candidates.
+However, the out-of-sample error is lower for model 1 relative to model 2, considering Republican candidates.
+Such is evident via the lower cross-validation value for model 1 relative to model 2.

+Ultimately, model 1 provides a better in-sample fit but greater out-of-sample error relative to model 2, concerning Democratic party candidates.
+Meanwhile, model 2 provides a better in-sample fit and less out-of-sample error than model 2, concerning Republican candidates.
+Thus, one could claim incorporating turnout in a linear regression model based on a Republican candidate's average support could increase such a model's predictive ability.

+**Prediction for 2020 Candidates**